Rotoroa Island: Restoration programme

 By 2011, when the island was opened to the public, over 20,000 pine trees were removed and over 400,000 native New Zealand trees were planted.
 This included 27 different species.
 Rotoroa Island followed an extensive pest eradication programme, and has a pest-free status.

 The Rotoroa Island Museum opened in 2011.
 The building was designed in the style of a New Zealand wool shed by architect Rick Pearson of Pearson & Associates Architects Ltd. In 2011 the building won an Auckland Architecture Award.

-Three holiday homes and a shared hostel accommodation, were restored enabling the public to stay overnight on the island.
+Three holiday homes and a shared hostel accommodation were restored, enabling the public to stay overnight on the island.

-The sculpture, Kaitiaki (2010-2011) by New Zealand artist Chris Booth is located at the island’s southern point.
+The sculpture, Kaitiaki (2010–2011) by New Zealand artist Chris Booth is located at the island's southern point.

 Flora

 In August 2018, Kauri seedlings were donated to the Rotoroa Island Trust by Kauri 2000 Trust and BNZ.

-Rotoroa Island is a carbon neutral island with all the trees planted, calculated to remove twice the carbon emitted.
+Rotoroa Island is a carbon neutral island.
+All the trees planted are calculated to remove twice the carbon emitted.